llwang8/codeschool-buildReactApp/README.md

+# Dynamic Commenting Application

+Built a dynamic comments display applicaiton where users can add, delete or report as abusive comments.
+[Check it out! - to be deployed to aws](https://www.aws.com/)

-# Babel with Gulp
+# Built with JavaScript (ES2015), React.js, Babel with Gulp

-Starter code for transpiling ES2015 (including modules) with Babel, Gulp and Browserify.
+Implement JavaScipt ES2015.
+Transpile ES2015 (including modules) with Babel, Gulp and Browserify.

 # Installing